GAVI CEO Seth Berkley poses in a "Team GAVI" jersey in front of our soccer trading card-themed photo booth.

 The news didn’t stop there.
 Following a few opening remarks, the EC announced that they would be contributing €25 million per year for the next seven years to GAVI—more than double their current funding levels.
 Then, Germany announced that they would host GAVI’s final pledging conference, likely in early 2015.
 On a panel, ONE’s co-founder Jamie Drummond noted that in the past, the country that hosted the conference has played a key role in securing additional financing and political support from others.
 We hope that Germany will keep up this legacy, especially in a year when it will also host the G7 Summit.

-At our launch, we talked about shots (vaccines), saves (6 million lives since 2000), and big goals (GAVI’s fundraising and immunization targets for the next 5 years).
-We were thrilled to be joined by Yvonne Chaka Chaka—a legendary South African musician—who was on hand to reflect on our report as well African countries’ commitment to immunization.
+At our launch, we talked about shots (vaccines), saves (6 million lives since 2000), and big goals (GAVI’s fundraising and immunisation targets for the next 5 years).
+We were thrilled to be joined by Yvonne Chaka Chaka—a legendary South African musician—who was on hand to reflect on our report as well as African countries’ commitment to immunisation.